edmcouncil/fibo/README.md

 # How to contribute

 ## Contributing to FIBO
 The FIBO development process follows rigorous and well-defined rules and principles.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) and [ONTOLOGY\_GUIDE.md](ONTOLOGY_GUIDE.md) for more details.
+FIBO activities and development process are documented on [the FIBO Confluence space](https://dil-edmcouncil.atlassian.net/wiki/spaces/FIBO/overview) and across various projects in [the EDMC projects' space](https://dil-edmcouncil.atlassian.net/jira).

 ## Developer Certificate of Origin (DCO)